tomodachii/my-dsa-playground/sorting/merge_sort/README.md

 19  // Having gone through one of L and R entirely, since both L and R are sorted,
     // the remainder of the other array will only contains sorted items in the right
-    // order! copy the remainder of the other to the end of A[p:r] 20  while i < n_l
+    // order! copy the remainder of the other to the end of A[p:r]
+    // PART 2 of the MERGE procedure -> take all cards of remaining input pile!
+20  while i < n_l
 21      A[k] = L[i]
 22      i = i + 1